category-icon

 Officially, the route is 678.9 kilometers long, starting in Donauwörth on the Danube, which can be reached by train, and ending in Ostiglia on the Po River.
 There is also the option of taking a second, slightly longer route option, leading to Altino near Venice.

+The highest point during the crossing of the Alps will be the Reschen Pass, located at 1507m above sea level.
+The total ascent is 3265m and the descent is 3657m.
 The route, which begins in a quiet Bavarian town on the Danube River, impresses with its tranquility and greenery right from the start.

 The route passes through Augsburg, one of Germany's oldest cities, full of Roman memorabilia, Renaissance fountains and the famous Fuggerei - the world's oldest social settlement.
 The route continues south toward the Alps, passing, among others, the charming Landsberg am Lech with one of the best-preserved historic old towns in upper Bavaria.
 In the vicinity of Füssen, it is possible to deviate briefly from the route to visit the fairy-tale Neuschwanstein Castle and Hohenschwangau Castle, 2 km away.